BetaThis is a new service – your feedback will help us to improve it.

 Following a public consultation in 2014, the extension of ALLs in academic year 2016/17 to those aged 19-23 and to Levels 5-6 has been the programme’s most significant change.

-The Resource Accounting and Budgeting (RAB) charge for ALLs is the estimated cost to Government of borrowing to support the ALLs system.
+The RAB charge for ALLs is the estimated cost to Government of borrowing to support the ALLs system.
 The purpose of the DfE ALLs model is to assist in valuing the existing ALLs loan book and to provide forecasts for budgeting purposes.

-The RAB charge is an estimate and it is heavily dependent on assumptions around the future income of ALLs borrowers.
-At present, we have imperfect information about their repayment ability as ALLs are a new product and no significant number of ALLs borrowers have yet made a repayment.
-The first provisional repayment data was made available in summer 2018.
+The RAB charge is an estimate, and it is heavily dependent on assumptions around the future income of ALLs borrowers.
 The methodology, data sources and assumptions are presented in the section below.

 The ALLs model is a micro-simulation model.
 The model creates thousands of simulated borrowers with a variety of characteristics.
-Each borrower is assigned a debt and their earnings are projected for each of the next 30 years.
-Then the repayment rules are applied to each borrower to estimate their repayments, individual loan balance and interest for each of the next 30 years.
+Each borrower is assigned a debt and their earnings are projected for the length of their repayment term.
+Then the repayment rules are applied to each borrower to estimate their repayments, individual loan balance and interest for the length of their repayment term.
 The assumptions used in the simulation model fall into five main sections below:

 Borrowers’ characteristics and their loan details